-It is recommended to run Speechmatics containers on processors that support Advanced Vector Extensions 2 (AVX2) in order to take advantage of latest performance optimisations.
+It is now necessary to use processors that support Advanced Vector Extensions 2 (AVX2) when running the container in order to take advantage of latest performance optimisations.

 The following are known issues in this release:

 |Issue ID||Summary||Detailed Description and Possible Workarounds|